 Some interns experienced the feeling of benefitting from something they really needed.
-Others have mentioned that the companies where they applied provided an allowance which made them feel motivated.
-One respondent reported that they have given them access to different online platforms.
-Some of the verbalizations are as follows:
+Others have mentioned that the companies where they applied provided an allowance, which made them feel motivated.
+One respondent reported that they were given access to different online platforms.

 R5 - "At saka pala ang advantage din is that we have this salary, we have this allowance every day.
 So may matutunan ka na, may allowance ka from SGV."
 [The advantage is that we have this salary, we have this allowance every day.
-You learn and, at the same time, you have an allowance.]

-R5 - "Tsaka yung advantage din is SGV also provided us a lot of platforms like yung EY Helix, yung Canva gano'n."
-[Another advantage is that SGV also provided us with a lot of platforms like EY Helix, Canva, etc.]
+You learn, and at the same time, you have an allowance.]...
+"Tsaka yung advantage din is SGV also provided us a lot of platforms like yung EY Helix, yung Canva gano'n."
+[Another advantage is that SGV also provided us with a lot of platforms like EY Helix, Canva, etc."]